What is an ISP?

 Over the years, demand for dial-up declined as the high-speed Internet took over the market.
 Now let’s dig deeper into the other two:

-DSL and Cable: DSL internet are those that run through phone wires.
+DSL internet are those that run through phone wires.
 It utilizes standard copper phone lines that already run in everyone’s homes.
-DSL provides moderate range speeds ranging between 10-25 Mbps, which is a good option for light to medium use (such as checking emails, streaming one or two videos, or occasional online gaming).
+DSL provides moderate range speeds ranging between 10-25 Mbps, a good option for light to medium use (such as checking emails, streaming one or two videos, or occasional online gaming).

 Still, a little slower than that as the data bounces off these wires many times before reaching its final destination.
 In a nutshell, the fiberoptic Internet is the fastest mode of accessing the Internet in today’s time.

-What is an IP address and how to search it?
+What is an IP address, and how to search IP address?

 Your computer is hooked up to the internet one way or the other.
-Whether you go online for email, to shop, or chat, your request has to be sent out to the right destination.
+Whether you go online for email, to shop, or chat, your request must be sent out to the right destination.
 Then likewise, the response also has to come back to you directly.

 But with millions of computers connected through the same ISP, how can you get your work done correctly?
 For this purpose, the Internet is hardwired to follow a list of built-in networking standards and rules, one of which is responsible for addressing, delivering, and routing your online requests precisely.